 Getting Started with Flow

-Flow is DataHippo's unified LLM gateway.
-It exposes an OpenAI-compatible API, so you can connect any existing application by changing a single URL — no new SDK required.
+Flow is DataHippo's prompt hub and LLM gateway.
+It lets you version, test, and roll out prompts centrally, and exposes an OpenAI-compatible API so you can connect any existing application by changing a single URL — no new SDK required.

 Quick Start